ProgerXP/Notepad2e/README.md

 -----|---------|----------
 int, bool | 1 |

-If set, Open File dialog can be submitted even if just a prefix of an existing file's name or a mask was entered.
+If **1**, Open File dialog can be submitted even if just a prefix of an existing file's name or a mask was entered.

 ### ScrollYCaretPolicy